ogreowl/expertWitnessFinder/README.md

-# expertWitnessFinder
+BERT-based semantic search engine to find experts based on short descriptions for expertpages.com.
+Here's how it works:

-BERT-based semantic search engine to find experts based on short descriptions for expertpages.com
+--> First, we precompute the embeddings